 Floating for Ski Season

 How is your Ski and Snowboard season going?
-Brrrrr, this week it is certainly a bit chilly, but I know that avid skiiers are hitting the slopes anyway!
+Brrrrr, this week it is certainly a bit chilly, but I know that avid skiiers are hitting the slopes anyway.
+We know that those Blue Bird days at Sun Peaks Resort or Harper Mountain are calling your name!

 Here are a few tips on how floating can help you recover faster, so that you can get out there sooner.